Musa Wahab

 YTM Dato' Hj.
 Musa married To' Puan Manoriah binti Ahmad Bidawi on 30 September 1961, and had three sons and two adopted daughters.
 He worked most of his life as a teacher, and served as the principal of Sekolah Menengah Kebangsaan, in Port Dickson and then Sekolah Menengah Undang Jelebu, Kuala Klawang, Jelebu.
-He retired from teaching on 4 February 1980 the day the then Dato' Menteri Sah Mangku Alam Raja Sari Othman bin Baginda officially declared him the 15th Undang Luak of Jelebu.
+He retired from teaching on 4 February 1980 the day the then Dato' Menteri Sah Mangku Alam Raja Sari Othman bin Baginda officially declared him the 15th Undang of Jelebu.
 YTM Dato' Hj.
 Musa had also been actively involved in politics as a member of the UMNO.